jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the Commissioner has first consulted with the chief executive of the Ministry of Business, Innovation and Employment.

 ### 68CE Research and development tax credits: publication of details
-(1) The Commissioner must publish, in a publication chosen by the Commissioner, the names of people who have received a research and development tax credit under subpart LY of the Income Tax Act 2007 and where the amount of their research and development tax credit falls for a tax year, using appropriate dollar bands.
+(1) The Commissioner must publish the names of people who have received a research and development tax credit under subpart LY of the Income Tax Act 2007 and where the amount of their research and development tax credit falls for a tax year, using appropriate dollar bands.
 (2) The names and bands must not be published before 2 years elapse after the end of the tax year to which the relevant tax credit relates.

 ### 68CF Research and development tax credits: extension of time for approvals